Quick Start

 Section titled “5.
 Start”npx rivetos start6.
 Install as a system service (optional)

 Section titled “6.
-Install as a system service (optional)”# Install as a systemd servicenpx rivetos service install
+Install as a system service (optional)”# Generate a systemd unitnpx rivetos service init

 Section titled “Workspace Files”Workspace files are markdown documents injected into the agent’s system prompt.
 They define who the agent is and how it behaves.